corbado/flutter-passkeys/packages/passkeys/passkeys/README.md

 relying party server handles it exactly like a passkey.
 Your app does not need to offer passkeys to its users to use restore keys.

-`createRestoreCredential`, `getRestoreCredential` and `clearRestoreCredential` take the same request types as `register` and `authenticate`.
-They only exist on Android 9 (API 28) and above with Google Play services, everywhere else they throw `RestoreCredentialUnsupportedException`.
+`createRestoreCredential` and `getRestoreCredential` take the same request types as `register` and `authenticate`.
+Restore credentials only exist on Android 9 (API 28) and above with Google Play services; everywhere else these two throw `RestoreCredentialUnsupportedException`, while `clearRestoreCredential`, which takes no request, is a no-op because there is nothing to clear.

 ```dart
 // After the user signs in: create a restore key and register it on your server.